ELyakhloufimohammedamine/Tanger-ECO-Watch/README.md

 Contributions to the project are welcome!
 Feel free to fork the repository, make changes, and submit pull requests.

-## by Yassir Bennani - med Amine elYakhloufi - Omar Bader - Marouane Banyny
+## by Yassir Bennani - Med Amine elYakhloufi - Omar Bader - Marouane Banyny